 Your French Bulldog will then be closely watched until the body generates sufficiently healthy red blood cells again.

 Rapid breathing is also one of the symptoms of heart failure is a phrase used to refer to a heart that can no longer do its job.
 More specifically, the heart can not pump the blood around the body.

-Typically caused by a deficiency of the valve, on either the left-hand side or right side of the heart.
+It is typically caused by a valve deficiency on either the left-hand side or right side of the heart.
 But there are many other potential causes of heart failure.